cambiotraining/hpc-intro/05-job_arrays.md

 </details>

-They have a python script which runs this model and produces an output image as exemplified above.
+The student has a python script that runs this model taking some input parameters and outputs an image file with the final result of the model.
 The two main parameters in the model are called "feed" and "kill", and their python script accepts these as options, for example:

 ```console